 Including image file names and alt text helps search engines understand them, as it's currently unclear whether or not Google bot has the ability to read imagery.
 Image file names also help to explain images to visitors with visual impairments who use screen-reading functionality.
 Image optimization is a very important part of eCommerce SEO.
 You'll also want to consider image weight and loading speed.
 If an image takes too long to load because it's heavy, your page load time will decrease and possibly cause Google to penalize your site.
 Most SEOs avoid rasterized images.

-5. Boost eCommerce SEO – Enable Reviews & Ratings for Your Products
+5. Boost eCommerce SEO - enable reviews and ratings for your products

 Finally, enabling reviews and ratings for your products can give your eCommerce business the competitive edge.